kbachand2/hello-world/README.md

 and
 `git push`

-It is paramount that I am fully comfortable ==forking, cloning, pushing, creating branches, and deleting branches== within the terminal as well as on github (but mainly in terminal)
+It is paramount that I am fully comfortable ==forking== ==cloning pushing creating branches and deleting branches== within the terminal as well as on github (but mainly in terminal)

 I also need to remember that git can be described as the following: